 Then there are other dog behaviors that are downright disconcerting, such as snarling, growling, lunging and even biting.
 These aggressive displays are a dog’s way of saying that he is uncomfortable, afraid, frustrated, or feeling protective of his resources, such as toys, bones or food.
 Regardless of the reason for a dog’s aggression, from the human perspective, living with a dog who growls, snaps, snarls, or bites can be alarming, disconcerting and stressful.

 Whether it’s aggression, barking, digging, house soiling, pulling on leash, senior dog behavior and wellness, compulsive disorders, or anything in between, our Certified Professional Dog Trainer can help you manage and change those unwanted behaviors, so you can enjoy your canine companion to the fullest!
-Serious behavior problems demand a serious trainer.
-Animal behavior and learning is a scientific field of study, and Christine is a qualified and educated professional in canine learning and behavior, and has earned Pat Miller Certifications in Canine Behavior, Behavior Modification, and Canine Aggression.
-So if you are serious about getting help for your dog’s behavior problems, we are serious about helping you.
+Animal behavior and learning is a scientific field of study, and Christine has proven her qualifications and expertise through the numerous certifications that she has earned.
+If you are serious about changing your dog’s unwanted behaviors, we are serious about helping you.
 All training and behavior modification for your beloved family companion will be scientifically sound, rewards-based and force-free.
+For more about what this all means, please visit our training methods page.

 How to Schedule a Consultation

-If you would like help modifying your dog’s unwanted behaviors, please begin by scheduling a consultation using the form at the bottom of this page, and the trainer will contact you within 1 business day to schedule an appointment.
+If you would like help modifying your dog’s unwanted behaviors, please begin by contacting the trainer, using the form on this page, and the trainer will contact you within 1 business day to discuss your dog’s behavior and schedule a consultation.
 A consultation session is required for all new clients, and the consultation fee is $225.
 At the consultation, the trainer will assess your dog’s behavior, discuss goals for your dog’s future behavior, get immediate management solutions up and running to stop the problem, and discuss training solutions that are right for you.

-4 week Basic Package: The basic 4 week program includes 12 private training sessions and 4 transfer and coaching sessions with the owners. $1,520.
+4 week Basic Package: The basic 4 week program includes 12 private day training sessions, 4 transfer and coaching sessions with the owners. $1,520.

 2 week add-on: Once you have completed the basic 4 week program, additional training can be purchased in 2 week increments.
 The add-on package includes 6 training sessions and 2 transfer sessions. $ 760